-Almost at once, RAND developed a unique style, blending scrupulous nonpartisanship with rigorous, fact-based analysis to tackle society's most pressing problems.
+Almost at once, RAND developed a unique style.
+It blended scrupulous nonpartisanship with rigorous, fact-based analysis to tackle society's most pressing problems.
 Over time, RAND assembled a unique corps of researchers, notable not only for their individual skills but also for their commitment to interdisciplinary cooperation.
 By the 1960s, RAND was bringing its trademark mode of empirical, nonpartisan, independent analysis to the study of many urgent domestic social and economic problems.
 In later years, RAND extended its focus beyond the United States with the goal of making individuals, communities, and nations safer and more secure, healthier and more prosperous.

-As the war drew to a close, it became apparent that complete and permanent peace might not be assured.
-Forward-looking individuals in the War Department, the Office of Scientific Research and Development, and industry therefore began to discuss the need for a private organization to connect military planning with research and development decisions.
+As the war drew to a close, it became clear that complete and permanent peace might not be assured.
+Forward-looking individuals in the War Department, the Office of Scientific Research and Development, and industry thus began to discuss the need for a private organization to connect military planning with research and development decisions.

-During this war the Army, Army Air Forces, and the Navy have made unprecedented use of scientific and industrial resources.
+“During this war, the Army, Army Air Forces, and the Navy have made unprecedented use of scientific and industrial resources.
 The conclusion is inescapable that we have not yet established the balance necessary to insure the continuance of teamwork among the military, other government agencies, industry, and the universities.
-Scientific planning must be years in advance of the actual research and development work.
+Scientific planning must be years in advance of the actual research and development work.”

-Other key players involved in the formation of this new, private organization were Major General Curtis LeMay; General Lauris Norstad, Assistant Chief of Air Staff, Plans; Edward Bowles of the Massachusetts Institute of Technology, consultant to the Secretary of War; Donald Douglas, president of the Douglas Aircraft Company; Arthur Raymond, chief engineer at Douglas; and Franklin Collbohm, Raymond's assistant.
+Other key players involved in the formation of this new organization were Major General Curtis LeMay; General Lauris Norstad, Assistant Chief of Air Staff, Plans; Edward Bowles of the Massachusetts Institute of Technology, consultant to the Secretary of War; Donald Douglas, president of the Douglas Aircraft Company; Arthur Raymond, chief engineer at Douglas; and Franklin Collbohm, Raymond's assistant.

 On May 14, 1948, RAND was incorporated as a nonprofit corporation under the laws of the State of California.
 The articles of incorporation set forth RAND's purpose in language that was both remarkably brief and breathtakingly broad: